National Customer Service Center:

 A lock ( ) or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-The GSA Multiple Award Schedule (MAS) Program is the federal government's premier contracting program for commercial products and services.
-Through the MAS Program, GSA establishes long-term, governmentwide contracts with negotiated ceiling prices between commercial suppliers and the federal government (and in some cases state and local entities).
+The GSA Multiple Award Schedule program is the federal government’s premier contracting program for commercial products and services.
+Through the MAS program, GSA establishes long-term, governmentwide contracts with negotiated ceiling prices between commercial suppliers and the federal government (and in some cases state and local entities).

-While the MAS Program offers nofor individual contractors, it opens the door to federal contracting opportunities exceeding $39 billion annually.
+While the MAS program offers no guaranteed sales for individual contractors, it opens the door to federal contracting opportunities exceeding $40 billion annually.

 If you are deciding whether or not GSA MAS is a good fit for your company, it is important to understand the basics.

 Research the federal procurement marketplace to target federal agencies and departments that have historically purchased your product and/or service.
-Agencies are required to report all contract actions with estimated value in excess of the $10,000 into the Federal Procurement Data System (FPDS).
+Agencies are required to report all contract actions with estimated value in excess of the $10,000 into the Federal Procurement Data System.
 FPDS helps you identify: